-- The Basilica Cistern – It is situated opposite the Hagia Sophia, and is huge in size.
-The Medusa pillars are one of the biggest attractions in the cistern.
-The Roman structure was constructed in 532 AD.
-It has many columns, which were recycled from the Pagan temples, and various column heads.
+The Roman building was constructed in 532 AD and it features many columns which were reused from pagan temples, plus a variety of column heads.
 If you love old, mysterious buildings, this structure will be to your liking.

-- Topkapi Palace – It is a fantastic palace that served as the Ottoman Sultans’ imperial residence for around four centuries.
-Tourists are not allowed to visit much of this palace.
-Many travellers enjoy the everyday tours of the Harem.
-The place is open to visitors from Monday to Wednesday, from 9:00 am in the morning to 5:00 pm in the evening.
+This splendid palace served as the Ottoman Sultans’ imperial residence for around four hundred years.
+Much of the palace is off-limits to visitors, but it is still possible to enjoy the everyday tours of the Harem.
+The palace is open to visitors from Mondays to Wednesdays and from Fridays to Sundays, from 09:00 in the morning to 19:00 in the evening.

-- Spice Bazaar – This is a unique Egyptian Bazaar where you can look at an intoxicating combination of colourful herbs and spices, and enjoy the overwhelming aroma of the same.
+This is a unique Egyptian Bazaar where you can check out an intoxicating combination of colourful herbs and spices and enjoy their characteristic aroma.